 Vietnamese Spring Roll (Goi Cuon) is one of the most popular traditional Vietnamese foods because it is fresh, delicious and healthy.
 This food is considered as a favorite appetizer or snack with customers in Vietnam.
 It is listed at number 30 on World’s 50 most delicious foods by CNN in 2011.
-Although there are many versions of Vietnamese Spring Roll depends on preferences and local characteristics, main ingredients to make Goi Cuon is rice paper, vermicelli (rice noodles), Vietnamese herbs, vegetables (cucumber, carrot, salad), shrimp and pork.
+Although there are many versions of Vietnamese Spring Roll depends on preferences and local characteristics, the main ingredients to make Goi Cuon include rice paper, vermicelli (rice noodles), Vietnamese herbs, vegetables (cucumber, carrot, salad), shrimp and pork.
 Goi Cuon is served cool with special sauce (fish sauce dip or Vietnamese bean dipping sauce).
-Highlight of this food is that it’s fresh, comfortable to eat in the summer and good for health.
+The highlight of this food is that it’s fresh, comfortable to eat in the summer and good for health.

 Vietnamese Spring Roll and Vietnamese bean dipping sauce

 Rice paper is a must to make Vietnamese Spring Roll.
 Better rice paper is, better Goi Cuon is.
-Made from high quality rice, rice paper (banh trang) originated in countryside of Vietnam.
-Good rice paper is semitransparent, chewy and has smell of rice.
+Made from high quality rice, rice paper (banh trang) originated in the countryside of Vietnam.
+Good rice paper is semitransparent, chewy and has the smell of rice.
 Rice paper should be soaked in water for a few seconds to make it tender and easy to wrap the fillings.

 Vietnamese Spring Roll and fish sauce dip

 The dipping sauce is the soul of Vietnamese Spring Roll.
 There are 3 kinds of dipping sauces used to served with Goi Cuon: sweet and sour dipping fish sauce, Vietnamese bean dipping sauce.
-The Vietnamese bean dipping sauce is made from ground fermented soy beans, tamarind sauce or rice vinegar, garlic, chili paste and crushed peanuts.
+The Vietnamese bean dipping sauce is made from ground fermented soybeans, tamarind sauce or rice vinegar, garlic, chili paste and crushed peanuts.
 Some cook uses bone broth to make the bean dipping sauce more flavorful.
 Mekong Delta people put coconut cream to make the dip greasier.
 People in Central Vietnam love to eat Goi Cuon with sweet and sour Mam Nem dipping sauce made from Mam Nem – a sauce made from fermented fish and pineapple.
 Each kind of dip has its own flavor and worth a try.